d12frosted/elpa-mirror/gnu/compat-readme.txt

 Not every function provided in newer versions of Emacs is provided here.
 Some depend on new features from the core, others cannot be implemented to a meaningful degree.
-Please consult the Compat manual for details.
+Please consult the Compat manual for details regarding the usage of the Compat library and the provided functionality.
 The main audience for this library are not regular users, but package maintainers.
-Therefore commands and user options are usually not implemented here.
+Therefore no commands, user-facing modes or user options are implemented here.